Israeli strikes hit Gaza tunnels as diplomats work for truce - WTMJ

 The tunnels extend for hundreds of kilometers (miles), with some more than 20 meters (yards) deep, according to an Israeli Air Force official who spoke to reporters on condition of anonymity, in keeping with regulations.
 The official said Israel was not trying to destroy all the tunnels, just chokepoints and major junctions.

 The military also said it struck nine houses in different parts of northern Gaza that belonged to “high-ranking commanders” in Hamas.
-It said a strike killed Hasam Abu Harbid, a Gaza commander for Islamic Jihad.
+Islamic Jihad said a strike killed Hasam Abu Harbid, the militant group’s commander for the northern Gaza Strip.

-In recent days, Israel has targeted the homes of a number of senior Hamas leaders, including Yehiyeh Sinwar, the top leader inside the territory.
-The group’s leadership goes underground when the fighting begins, and it’s unlikely any were at home at the time of the strikes.

-Hamas and the Islamic Jihad militant group say at least 20 of their fighters have been killed, while Israel says the number is at least 130 and has released the names of and photos of more than two dozen militant commanders it says were “eliminated.”

 Israel’s airstrikes have leveled a number of Gaza City’s tallest buildings, which Israel alleges contained Hamas military infrastructure.
 Among them was the building housing The Associated Press Gaza office and those of other media outlets.
 The Israeli military alerted staff and residents before the strike, and all were able to evacuate safely.